VUELC/course-repository-power-automate/README.md

 ## III.
 Creating Course Repositories in SharePoint

+*If the course spreadsheet already exists, skip to Section IV.*

 If an Excel sheet for the course you are looking for does not exist yet, click **+ New** in the top navigation bar.
 Next, click Course Template and save it as **Course Name Repository.xlsx**.
-If the course spreadsheet already exists, skip to Section IV.

 ***